la2050/archive/_projects/2015/strengthening-las-entrepreneurs-through-responsible-microlending.md

   offering affordable, responsible financial products that enable underserved small businesses and households to work toward financial stability and economic mobility.
-'In one to three sentences, please describe your proposal.': >- Opportunity Fund has a vision that every entrepreneur in Los Angeles can access the financing and support needed to realize his or her full potential to create wealth and jobs.
-As California’s largest nonprofit microlender, we seek to invest $10 million in 700 small businesses across LA this year—creating and retaining 1,800 jobs and driving economic activity in the region’s most underserved communities.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Expand a pilot or a program